• IT

 One Meter from the Finish Line

 In sports, one meter can change everything.
 A missed jump, a wide turn, a second late... and the race is already over.
-Athletes know it well: victory is often played—and lost—in that very last meter.
+Athletes know it well: victory is often played, and lost, in that very last meter.

 It's the same in life.
 There's a victory we strive for every day: a little peace, a job that holds up, solid relationships, the strength to move forward.
 Sometimes it takes very little... yet that "meter" always seems missing.
 When reaching the finish line seems impossible, a new perspective can emerge from the very struggle: that of faith.